-Invisalign uses non-BPA materials to manufacture their trays, meaning you can safely use these aligners for the duration of your treatment.
+Invisalign uses non-BPA materials to manufacture its trays, meaning you can safely use these aligners for the duration of your treatment.
 A significant benefit to using these aligners is that patients can wear them, smile, and talk, and people may not even notice them.

 Teenagers in need of treatment will be glad to know that they can start wearing their clear aligners to school, either in person or online, and most people won’t even notice the orthodontic appliances.
 We should remind all our readers that their first, second, and third concern should be their dental health when considering orthodontic treatment.

-Other people’s perception of how you look should not be the driving factor in choosing to engage in this treatment or not.
+Other people’s perceptions of how you look should not be the driving factor in choosing to engage in this treatment or not.
 However, we understand how teenagers are particularly susceptible to their classmate’s opinions and how Invisalign offers a solution to this matter.

-Adults might also consider the importance of first-impressions within a professional setting.
+Adults might also consider the importance of first impressions within a professional setting.
 Your choice of an orthodontic appliance and dental appearance could play an essential role in the way others perceive you in the office or other professional environment, as suggested by this study.

 Yes, that’s right.
 Your Invisalign trays are removable.
 You can take them off whenever you want, although you shouldn’t take them off so often.
 Invisalign’s official FAQ reminds all patients to wear their trays anywhere from 20 to 22 hours per day.